Undivided Resources

 Tools to support low vision

 We've put together a helpful list of adaptive supplies to support kids with low vision and CVI at school.
-For more information, read our articles Low Vision and Blindness 101, Cerebral/Cortical Visual Impairment (CVI) 101, Tech, Equipment, Apps, and More for Low Vision and Blindness, and Orientation and Mobility (O&M) 101.
+For more information and ideas for school accommodations, read our articles Low Vision and Blindness 101, Cerebral/Cortical Visual Impairment (CVI) 101, and Tech, Equipment, Apps, and More for Low Vision and Blindness.

 Glue stick with blue glue color for visual contrast